aservet1/jRAPL-1/README.md

 Simply add a new row with your platform information, available in Intel documentation.
 The rightmost 4 columns indicate whether your platform supports RAPL for each power domain.
 It's the updater's responsibility to know this information and accurately report it.
+Columns are delimited by any amount of whitespace.

 ### Energy Samples
 How to access the energy samples is described in the below sections.
 There are two ways to implement a sample: as a Java object and as a Java array.